smarty-project/page/devman.md

 As part of our research we have implemented a prototype update mechanism that addresses the issues stated above.
 We use this mechanism in a demonstrator that we have developed in collaboration with the municipality of Helsingborg.

 ### Palcom introduction
-Our updating mechanism builds on concepts from Palcom, a framework for building IoT systems, amd is implemented using the Palcom middleware toolkit.
+Our updating mechanism builds on concepts from Palcom, a framework for building IoT systems, and is implemented using the Palcom middleware toolkit.
 This video gives an introduction to these concepts and basic building blocks of Palcom.

 <!-- Palcom Introduction -->
 {% include youtubePlayer.html id="Ln4c5Lm_Y60" %}